 There are a few potential reasons for gum swelling, such as changing medications, gingivitis, and poor nutrition.
 The most common cause of gum swelling is gingivitis, which is the mildest and only reversible level of gum disease.
 Other signs of gingivitis may include bleeding gums and bad breath.
 New medications may also have side effects that include swollen gums, and switching dental products and dental care could cause a mild reaction to a new ingredient.
 A vitamin C deficiency may also cause gums to swell.
 It is important to analyze all possible contributors that could lead to swollen gums and discuss the symptoms with a dentist.

 Practicing daily dental care is the first step toward treating swollen gums.
-Flossing once a day and brushing twice a day are essential to good dental hygiene.
+Flossing once a day and brushing twice a day is essential to good dental hygiene.
 Consider improving your diet with extra fruits and vegetables.
 Avoid caffeinated and acidic beverages, because these may be eating away at the tooth enamel and causing inflammation to the surrounding gums.
 Refrain from using any alcoholic and tobacco products, because these will exacerbate swollen gums.
 If gum swelling continues after making these improvements, then make an appointment with a dentist to determine the causes and treat the gum swelling.